A raw pointer in Rust (such as *mut T or *const T) is a low-level pointer type similar to those found in C. Unlike references in Rust, raw pointers:

 - After using

-resided still exists but now holds a “moved-from” value. - Accessing
+ptr::read, the memory wherexresided still exists but now holds a “moved-from” value. - Accessing

-after this operation is undefined behavior. - Calling
+xafter this operation is undefined behavior. - Calling

-'s destructor is not run, preventing a potential double-drop.
+std::mem::forget(x)ensures thatx's destructor is not run, preventing a potential double-drop.

-) out of a raw pointer.
-Moving out of a value behind a pointer (or reference) is disallowed because it would leave the original owner (x
+So the main error error occurs because we are trying to move (transfer ownership of) a non-Copy value ( NotCopy) out of a raw pointer.
+Moving out of a value behind a pointer (or reference) is disallowed because it would leave the original owner (x) in an invalid state.